mtgjson/mtgjson-sdk-r/README.md

 # mtgjsonsdk

-A high-performance, DuckDB-backed R query client for [MTGJSON](https://mtgjson.com).
+The official [MTGJSON](https://mtgjson.com) SDK for R — a high-performance, DuckDB-backed query client.

 Unlike traditional SDKs that rely on rate-limited REST APIs, `mtgjsonsdk` implements a local data warehouse architecture.
 It synchronizes optimized Parquet data from the MTGJSON CDN to your local machine, utilizing DuckDB to execute complex analytics, fuzzy searches, and booster simulations with sub-millisecond latency.